joshgerdes/jekyll-uno/_posts/2022-01-06-controlled-chaos-in-azure-using-chaos-studio.md

 29. Check **Enable alert rule on creation**
 30. Click **Create alert rule**

-_Note: Activity Log alerts are hidden types; they are not shown in the resource group by default, but if you check the: Show hidden types box, they will appear_
+_Note: Activity Log alerts are hidden types; they are not shown in the resource group by default, but if you check the: Show hidden types box, they will appear._

 ![Azure Activity Log - Azure Chaos Studio](/uploads/azure_chaosstudio_alert.png "Azure Activity Log - Azure Chaos Studio")